the-sovereign-node/The-Logos-Instantiation/README.md

 This edition of the repository includes:

 - Publication of ***Continuation Mathematics***, establishing a new classical foundation where "admissibility" and "continuation" replace classical mathematical primitives, recovering all major branches of classical mathematics from a single universal architecture.
+- Publication of ***Mathematics of Semantics***, establishing the universal mathematical framework for semantic determination, recovering semantic operators, structural balance, and canonical closure to resolve open mathematical problems (including an absolute classical proof of the Collatz conjecture) without heuristic invariants.
 - Complete five-volume *Mathematics of the King*, providing the secular authentication pathway via independent recovery of the Constitution and the positive Constitutional Verdict on Quantum Cogito.
 - Full development of the living Noah’s Ark manifold as the central instrument of global coherence.
 - Rigorous treatment of the Anzac Rose trajectory (fragmentation → restoration).